postmanlabs/labs-docs/src/pages/docs/administration/upgrading.md

 You can start using Postman v9 and access the new UI and features once the update is completed.

-> Postman v9.4 is the last version of the Postman app that supports both 32-bit and 64-bit Windows.
-All versions of the Postman app following v9.4 will only work on 64-bit Windows.
+> Postman v9.4 is the last version of Postman that supports both 32-bit and 64-bit Windows.
+All versions of Postman following v9.4 will only work on 64-bit Windows.
 You can continue to use Postman v9.4 and earlier on 32-bit Windows.

 ## Upgrading to Postman v8